Kāpiti mayor K Gurunathan re-elected for second term

 Sitting in the back garden of their suburban Ōtaki property, on a sunny Sunday afternoon, re-elected Kāpiti mayor K Gurunathan, with mayoress Claire Gurunathan by his side, enjoy a satisfying cup of tea - and a slice of special cake.

-Mr Gurunathan was re-elected on Saturday after a long counting process which went deep into the night.
+K Gurunathan was re-elected on Saturday after a long counting process which went deep into the night.

 The wait, a council spokesperson said, was because single transferable votes take longer to process and "we also had a large proportion of eligible voters submit their votes in the last few days and a high number of special votes".